NI Troubles: Sir Declan Morgan selected as head of legacy body

 He had asked the then-Stormont Executive to fund his five-year-plan, saying there was a legal obligation on the state to ensure so-called legacy inquests take place.

-Sir Morgan told the legacy bill committee last June that he recognised there were "challenges" with the legislation but he would be "horrified" to lose "the first opportunity we've had to do something for all the victims".
+Sir Declan told the legacy bill committee last June that he recognised there were "challenges" with the legislation but he would be "horrified" to lose "the first opportunity we've had to do something for all the victims".

 What is the legacy bill?